On the Identifiability of Tensor Ranks via Prior Predictive Matching: Empirical Validation

-\paragraph{Experimental Design.} We study the precision of the constructed pipeline by generating data in a wide range of conditions: \begin{itemize} \item For PARAFAC/CP, varying the tensor order ($M \in \{3,4\}$), the tensor dimensions ($N_p \in \{ (100, 100, 100), (50, 50, 50, 50) \}$), and the ground-truth latent ranks ($r_p \in \{ 5, \ldots, 65 \}$). \end{itemize} For each case, we aggregate results over multiple independent runs, \ie realizations of both the data and the latents using a set of values for the prior described in Appendix~\ref{app:sec:further}.
+For each case, we aggregate results over multiple independent runs, \ie realizations of both the data and the latents, using a set of values for the prior described in Appendix~\ref{app:sec:further}.
 For each run, a median rank was estimated from a distribution of bootstrap replicates, and the plots show the mean of these median estimates.